 57% of B2B marketers reported their biggest challenge is getting targeted prospects to engage.

-Leads that fail to convert into sales qualified leads (SQL's) is an indicator that your persona-driven content at the top of your funnel is not speaking to the readers' pain points.
+Leads that fail to convert into SQL leads (SQL's) are an indicator that your persona-driven content at the top of your funnel is not speaking to the readers' pain points.
 This is the writing on the wall telling your marketing team that top of the funnel content needs to be refined in order to draw MQL's down into the middle of your sales funnel.

 It Takes Two To Tango

 This is where sales and marketing alignment comes into play.
-High quality leads that get handed off to your sales teams are great, but ultimately the way your sales team operates leverage inbound selling methodologies and best practices will affect how many sales qualified leads turn into actual paying customers.
+High quality leads that get handed off to your sales teams are great, but ultimately the way your sales team operates leverage inbound selling methodologies and best practices will affect how many SQL leads turn into actual paying customers.

 Continue reading to learn five impactful rules for handing leads off to sales.
 Learn when your leads progress from marketing qualified leads to high quality sales qualified leads.
 Having internally agreed upon sales playbook in place for when to hand off leads to sales will decrease uncertainty in your marketing team and allow them to do their job effectively.